Skip to content ↓

 CURRICULUM DESIGN

 At.
 St. Leonard's Primary School, our curriculum is fully inclusive, diverse, aspirational and exciting; it promotes a love of learning and ignites curiosity in each individual.
-Our curriculum is based on develop knowledge and skills in conjunction with one another.
+Our curriculum is based on developing knowledge and skills in conjunction with one another.
 We ensure that children's knowledge develops and progresses through their primary years as well as developing and embedding their skills within these subjects and revisiting these skills so they can be further embedded and applied.

 We follow the National Curriculum framework for KS1 and KS2 and the statutory framework for the Early Years Foundation in conjunction with our Early Years Curriculum which has been written by our Early Years Lead.
-Children are taught objectives from the National Curriculum through exciting and inspirational learning experiences ensuring that each individual in our setting becomes a life-long learner.
+Children are taught objectives from the National Curriculum through exciting and inspirational learning experiences, ensuring that each individual in our setting becomes a life-long learner.
 Underpinning each framework are our curriculum overviews for each subject, which detail what is being taught in each subject for each year group.

 Across our curriculum, relevant and purposeful links are made to spiritual, moral, social and cultural development, British Values and UNICEF rights.
 Children have a depth of understanding about these areas of the curriculum as they are interwoven in all teaching and learning.